Large Models for Time Series and Spatio-Temporal Data: A Survey and Outlook: Background

-Spatio-temporal data, on the other hand, is a sequence of data points organized by both temporal and spatial dimensions, which encapsulates a wide variety of constructs, including \textit{spatio-temporal graphs} (STGs)\cite{jin2023survey}, \textit{temporal knowledge graphs} (TKGs)\cite{ji2021survey}, \textit{videos}\cite{khan2022transformers}, \textit{point cloud streaming} (PCS)\cite{liu2021point}, \textit{trajectories}~\cite{atluri2018spatio}, among others.
+Spatio-temporal data, on the other hand, are a sequence of data points organized by both temporal and spatial dimensions, encapsulating a wide variety of constructs, including \textit{spatio-temporal graphs} (STGs)~\cite{jin2023survey}, \textit{temporal knowledge graphs} (TKGs)~\cite{ji2021survey}, \textit{videos}~\cite{khan2022transformers}, \textit{point cloud streaming} (PCS)~\cite{xiao2023unsupervised}, \textit{trajectories}~\cite{atluri2018spatio}, among others.
 In this study, our primary focus is on the first three categories, which are highly representative and align closely with the current research interests.
-Formally, we follow the definitions of STGs and TKGs in \cite{jin2023survey} and \cite{ji2021survey}, which we summarize as follows.
+Formally, we follow the definitions of STGs and TKGs in ~\cite{jin2023survey} and \cite{ji2021survey}, which we summarize as follows.

 \begin{definition}[Spatio-Temporal Graphs] A spatio-temporal graph $\mathcal{G} = \{\mathcal{G}_1, \mathcal{G}_2, \cdots, \mathcal{G}_T\}$ is a sequence of $T$ static graph snapshots indexed in time order, where $\mathcal{G}_t = (\mathcal{V}_t, \mathcal{E}_t)$ denotes a snapshot at time $t$; $\mathcal{V}_t$ and $\mathcal{E}_t$ are sets of nodes and edges at time $t$.
 The corresponding adjacency and node feature matrices are defined as $\mathbf{A}_t \in \mathbb{R}^{N \times N}$ and $\mathbf{X}_t \in \mathbb{R}^{N \times D}$, where $\mathbf{A}_t = \{a_{ij}^t\}$ and $a_{ij}^t \neq 0$ if there is an edge between node $i$ and $j$, s.t. $e_{ij}^t \in \mathcal{E}_t$.
 Here, $N=|\mathcal{V}_t|$ is the number of nodes and $D$ is the dimension of node features. \end{definition}